MarkusBordihn/MarkusBordihn/README.md

 <br>

 #### 📪 Impressum
-[Impressum](https://github.com/MarkusBordihn/Impressum) to be comply with the German tele-media regulations.
+[Impressum](https://github.com/MarkusBordihn/Impressum) to be complied with the German tele-media regulations.